 Cough is a reflex that the body produces in an attempt to force out mucus in the respiratory system.
 This is include mucus produced in the nose, throat, larynx, airways and lungs.
-Cough is a symptom rather than a diagnosis explained our cough doctor specialist.
+Cough is a symptom rather than a diagnosis explained our chronic cough doctor specialist.

 Prolonged Cough however can be distressing it can affect your sleep, make you very tired, affects your concentration and even work and academic performance.